attogram/ollama-bash-lib/demos/thinking.generate.md

 thinking is on
 <thinking>
-The user asks: "list 10 things about bash, 1 per line".
-They want a list of 10 things about bash, each on its own line.
-It's a straightforward request.
-No disallowed content.
-Provide a list.
-Could be features, facts, commands, etc. Probably something like: "Bash stands for Bourne Again SHell", "It's the default shell on many Linux", etc. Provide exactly 10 lines, each a single item about bash.
-Probably no extra commentary.

-We should comply.
+User wants "list 10 things about bash, 1 per line".
+That is straightforward.
+We should list 10 things about bash.
+Provide a line per item.
+Maybe bullet list or numbers separate lines.
+Probably each line with a number or just plain items.
+They didn't specify format: just 10 things.
+Could be facts or features.
+I need to respond with exactly 10 lines.
+Let's do:

+1. Bash is the GNU Bourne-Again SHell, a popular Unix shell.
+2. ...

+Make sure each line unique.
+Provide concise descriptions.
+Let's do numbering.
+Ensure every line counts.
+Ensure no extra explanation.

+Ok.
 </thinking>

-Bash stands for “Bourne Again SHell,” a successor to the original Bourne shell (sh).
-It is the default command‑line interpreter on most GNU/Linux distributions.
-Bash supports command line editing, history, and tab‑completion for faster typing.
+1. Bash is the GNU Bourne-Again SHell, a ubiquitous command language for Unix-like systems.
+2. It provides command-line editing, autocomplete, and job control built into the terminal.
-It includes built‑in scripting constructs like loops (`for`, `while`), conditionals, and functions.
+3. Bash supports scripting constructs such as loops, conditionals, functions, and arrays.
-Bash can execute both built‑in commands and external programs located in the system’s `$PATH`.
-It provides powerful redirection operators (`>`, `>>`, `<`, `|`, `2>`, `&>`).
-Arrays and associative arrays are native data structures in Bash scripts.
-Bash features brace expansion, allowing quick generation of multiple strings (e.g., `file{1..5}.txt`).
-It supports job control, enabling background execution (`&`) and job manipulation (`bg`, `fg`, `jobs`).
+4. It uses globbing (wildcards) for pattern matching file names like `*.txt` or `file[0-9].c`.
+5. The `history` command allows users to recall, edit, and re-execute previously typed commands.
+6. Bash variable assignments can be exported to subprocesses with `export VAR=value`.
+7. It offers brace expansion, e.g., `{a,b,c}.txt` expands to `a.txt b.txt c.txt`.
+8. Bash reads initialization files (`.bashrc`, `.profile`) on startup to configure environment.
+9. It includes arithmetic expansion `$(( expression ))` for evaluating mathematical expressions.
-Bash can be customized with a `.bashrc` or `.bash_profile` to set aliases, environment variables, and prompt appearance.
+10. Bash scripts can be made executable with a shebang (`#!/usr/bin/env bash`) and run directly.